ldelatte/spc-ansible-collections/README.md

 disp <some images names>
 ```

-Suited for text docs and images.
+Suited for text, PDF and images.

 ### Activate a local ssh daemon to access the PC remotely and safely: